firepress-org/registry/README.md

 # registry
-The docker images registry.
-It's an alternative to Docker hub
+The docker images GitHub Package Registry, an alternative to Docker hub.